2012 Hungarian Grand Prix

 The 2012 Hungarian Grand Prix (formally the Formula 1 Eni Magyar Nagydíj 2012) was a Formula One motor race that took place at the Hungaroring circuit near Mogyoród, Hungary on 29 July 2012.
 It was the eleventh round of the 2012 season, and the 27th running of the Hungarian Grand Prix as a round of the World Championship.
+The race was held 2 days after the opening ceremony of the 2012 Summer Olympic Games in London.

 Lewis Hamilton started the sixty nine lap race from pole position—his first since the 2012 Malaysian Grand Prix—alongside Romain Grosjean, in his career-best starting position.
 Hamilton went on to win the race with Kimi Räikkönen second and Grosjean finishing third.